ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 10. Possible values for the label type class ...
 </summary>
 <li>The set of numerical codes associated with the class label type is detailed in Table 4 ...</li>
+<li>Any of these codes can be associated with any observation from any instance ...</li>
+<li>Each instance as a whole is associated with the only steady state code to which at least part of its observations have been associated ...</li>
+<li>This code is referenced as type of event ...</li>
 </details>

 &nbsp;&nbsp;&nbsp; 11.
 Table 4 [with name and description columns] ...